robventurastudio/griffin/README.md

 ### Strategy menu

-The `trade` command supports four strategies out of the box:
+The `trade` command supports four strategies out of the box plus a gap-bias overlay:

 - `orb` (default): build a 30-minute opening range and buy breakouts above the high with a configurable buffer, exiting if price loses the range low or as the